14 PROVEN Orton Gillingham Reading Program Choices

 View Reading Comprehension Resources at Christianbooks.com

-**Earobics is designed to teach a child with auditory processing issues to “tune in” to key sounds in words, to teach them the phonemes in relation to print, and to build concentration (specifically the ability to attend to sounds within words).
-For some kids, they can’t “hear” (or recognize) the individual phonemes enough to be taught with a rules based program, so Earobics is a good place to begin.
+Earobics is designed to teach a child with auditory processing issues.
+It helps the child “tune in” to key sounds in words and teaches phonemes in relation to print.
+It also builds concentration and the ability to attend to sounds within words.
+Some kids can’t “hear” the individual phonemes in a rules based program, so Earobics is a better place to begin for some kids.

-**Lexia Reading – This is the program we have chosen and have been sticking with.
-It has numerous different practice activities within 5 levels and has been instrumental in helping with basic spelling and reading abilities.
-The program is very thorough, beginning with basic vowel sounds, and progressing up through roots, prefixes, suffixes, and syllabication.
+Lexia is the program we used.
+HOWEVER–It has changed and now meets Common Core standards, and they also added TIMED exercises.
+The timed items are frustrating to kids with a slow processing speed.
+IF a neurologically slow processing speed is something your child has, this program isn’t likely to be your best fit.
+Lexia has numerous different practice activities within 5 levels.
+The program is very thorough.
+It begins with basic vowel sounds, and progresses up through roots, prefixes, suffixes, and syllabication.
 This program is a great teaching tool when used on a daily basis.

-You may also want to check out the Free Multisensory Reading Programs available online as a good way to engage your child in extra practice.
-There are many great dyslexia programs for children who struggle with reading.
+You may also want to check out the Free Multisensory Reading and Dyslexia Programs online.
+Those programs are a good way to engage your child in extra reading practice.
+There are also great audio-visual or hands on programs you can use as dyslexia programs.
 You may also want to check out:

 Table of Contents

-- 1 Best Homeschool Curriculum for Children with Dyslexia, ADHD, or other Learning Disabilities
+- 1 Best Homeschool Curriculum for Kids with Dyslexia, ADHD, or other Learning Disabilities